What Is An Antonym For Awkward

 1. Practice Active Listening: One of the most common causes of social awkwardness is a failure to truly listen to what others are saying.
 Instead of focusing on what you want to say next, make a conscious effort to pay attention to the speaker's words, tone, and body language.
 Ask clarifying questions and summarize their points to show that you are engaged.
 Active listening not only makes you a better conversationalist but also helps you to understand social cues and respond appropriately.

-2. Develop Your Social Intelligence: Social intelligence is the ability to understand and navigate social situations effectively.
+2. Develop Your Social Intelligence: Social intelligence is the ability to understand and deal with social situations effectively.
 It involves being able to read social cues, understand social norms, and adapt your behavior to suit different contexts.
 Developing your social intelligence can help you to avoid awkward situations and handle them with grace when they do arise.

 3. Cultivate Confidence: Self-confidence is a key ingredient in social grace.
 When you believe in yourself and your abilities, you are less likely to feel self-conscious or anxious in social situations.
 This allows you to relax and be yourself, which in turn makes you more approachable and engaging.